AlexGalays/abyssa-js/README.md

 StateWithParams is the merge between a State object (created and added to the router before init) and params (both path and query params, extracted from the URL after init).
 Instances of StateWithParams are returned from router.currentState() and passed in signal handlers.

+### name: String
+Same as State's name.

+### fullName: String
+Same as State's fullName.

+### pathQuery: String
+The path/query at the time this state was active.

 ### data (key: String, value: Any): Any | State
 Same as State's data.